Volue-Public/energy-smp-docs/docs/mesh/concepts/search-language.md

 ### Traversal

 A traversal describes a set of relative paths in the Mesh object structure.
-It takes a set of objects as an input (the start points) and produces a set of objects as an output (the result) by following the paths from each start point and collecting endpoints.
+It takes a set of objects as an input (the start points) and produces a set of objects as an output (the result) by following the paths from each start point and collecting end points.
 The start point is used to form a set and input into the traversal.
 The attribute access is applied to the output of the traversal.
 Some of the traversals are parametrised on criteria (e.g. `[Criteria]` or `\*[Criteria]`).
 For example, the traversal `..` will output the parent, if it exists, for each input object.
 Traversals can be combined with operators to form new traversals.

 ![Mesh search traversal](./assets/images/search-1.png)